higg/profh/README.md

 Issuing `]? profh` to the Dyalog interpreter will verify the installation.

-If correctly installed, the interpreter will display the user commands associated with this tool set (including "SpeedScope").
+If correctly installed, the interpreter will display the user commands associated with this tool set (including "speedscope").

 If the interpreter reports "No commands or groups match profh", then the tool set has not been discovered by Dyalog.
 Note that any previously running interpreter instances may require the `]ureset` user command to be issued in order to recognize the new command group.